Classification & Types of Steel: The Ultimate Guide

 8. Engineering structural steel

-It refers to a range of alloy steels used in engineering and building structures, including weldable high-strength alloy structural steels, alloy reinforcement steels, railway-grade alloy steels, oil drilling-grade alloy steels, pressure vessel-grade alloy steels, high manganese wear-resistant steels, and others.
+Engineering structural steel encompasses a diverse range of alloy steels specifically designed for use in engineering and building structures.
+This category includes high-strength low-alloy (HSLA) steels, alloy reinforcement steels, railway-grade alloy steels, oil drilling-grade alloy steels, pressure vessel-grade alloy steels, and high manganese wear-resistant steels, among others.

 9. Mechanical structural steel